-If you don’t consider your match type, and then block the appropriate keywords, their common misspellings, and any variations on their theme, then you’re going to have waste.
+If you don’t consider your match type, and then block the appropriate keywords, their common misspellings, and any variations on their theme, then you’re going to be wasting your Google ad budget.

 Sometimes, you will get your wires crossed.

-There are plenty of highly likely scenarios that may result in a positive and a negative keyword running on the same campaign or ad group.
+There are plenty of highly likely scenarios that may result in a positive and a negative keyword running on the same Google Ad campaign or ad group.

 - You add a negative at the campaign level when you see one ad group fail to get results with it, thus blocking other ad groups.

-- You accidentally add a negative keyword as a broad match instead of exact, which then blocks versions that are better at converting.
+- You accidentally add a negative keyword as a broad match instead of exact, which then blocks versions that are converting better.

 - Your brand has a list of default negatives that get thrown onto an account-wide negative keyword list.